MaksymKapko1/SeismicWalnutApp/README.md

 # Here are the steps how you can interact with Seismic technology on your computer, just follow steps and see how you slightly become a developer.

-# For local development you should have this things on your PC. sforge - testing, framework sanvil - local node, ssolc - compiler.
+# For local development you should have this things on your PC.
+# sforge - testing framework, sanvil - local node, ssolc - compiler.
 Also, some things as Rust, Cargo, Brew, JQ and Bun have to be installed.

 # install rust and cargo.
 curl https://sh.rustup.rs -sSf | sh